What Mexico Auto Insurance Coverage do I need?

 Medical Payments – Medical payments provides coverage for injuries to occupants of your vehicle in the event of an accident.
 While this is included in each of our policies the amount can vary from company to company and from program to program.
 Some companies provide coverage as high as $30,000 Combined Single Limit or CSL for short.
 This means if one person gets injured the full amount can be used on that person.
 Or, small amounts could be used for a number of people.
 Other companies have a per-person limit, and a total limit.
 So For example you might see $10,000/$50,000.
 That means the total amount per person is $10,000 and the total amount of coverage for Medical payments is $50,000.
 Some companies have less.
 So this is something to look for as you compare different companies.

 Travel Assistance – In the states, you might have a travel assistance company to provide tow or roadside service, or you might just call your brother-in-law, but that isn't going to happen in Mexico.
-All of our policies provide some level of travel assistance, but your best bet is to ensure you have a policy that includes MexVisit travel assistance.
+Most of our policies provide MexVisit travel assistance.
 Need gas, a tow, a locksmith or a way home.
 All that can be provided by MexVisit.
 Some policies automatically include this, on others it’s optional.
 It's always a good idea.